 Liaison assignments are made based on a combination of an individual's academic background, work experience and interest; assignments are evaluated periodically.
 Any faculty member with any question about Parkland Library, its programs and services, may contact their department liaison.

-If you have questions or suggestions about the program, call or e-mail Anna Maria Watkin, Library Director.
+If you have questions or suggestions about the program, call or e-mail Morgann Quilty, Library Director.

 Each librarian liaison has a special responsibility to ensure that the faculty of the department is kept informed about library programs, services and products that support their instructional and research activities.